SherylHohman/CarND-P2-Traffic-Sign-Classifier/writeup_template.md

   -- signs that have the greatest consequences if misread? )
   -- How about the signs most likely to be misread? (and how could we know the answer to this question _before_ training?)

+Cell **In [4]** displays some sample images from the Training set.

+TODO: WHY IS THE WRONG IMAGE DISPLAYING HERE

+![alt text][image11]

 ###Design and Test a Model Architecture

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
+What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The code for this step is contained in the fourth code cell of the IPython notebook.